Buying real estate in Nagoya?

 What areas in Nagoya are improving and still affordable as of 2026?

-As of early 2026, the top areas in Nagoya that are improving and still affordable for house buyers include parts of Moriyama-ku with better station access, sections of Midori-ku near newer subdivisions, and pockets of Atsuta-ku and Minami-ku where redevelopment and transport links are making commuting easier.
+As of early 2026, the top areas in Nagoya that are improving and still relatively affordable for house buyers include parts of Moriyama-ku and Midori-ku (where newer subdivisions are emerging near better station access), as well as pockets of Atsuta-ku and Minami-ku where redevelopment and improved transport links are raising the quality of daily life without yet pushing prices to premium levels.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Nagoya.